nicholas-long/kb/hacking/to-try-list.md

 - relay?
 - catch NTLM hashes from windows clients that automatically authenticate

+# RDP
+- rdp into machine to see the login screen and get an idea of OS
+- change user password

 # HTTP proxy / squid proxy
 - proxytunnel tool
 - scan for hidden local services - low priority